banasibb/PyBer_Challenge/README.md

 - The total drivers for Suburban cities is 8570.
 - The total drivers for Rural cities is 537.
 ### Total Fares by City Type
-- The total fares for Urban cities is $39,854.38.
-- The total fares for Suburban cities is $19,356.33.
-- The total fares for Rural cities is $4,327.93.
+Across all regions, the total dollar amount for fares was $63,538.64.
+The total fares for Urban cities is $39,854.38, total fares for Suburban cities is $19,356.33 and the total fares for Rural areas is $4,327.93.
+Please see the pie chart for the visual representation of each dollar amount a percentage of the total fare sales.

 ### PyBer Summary DataFrame
 The data in the bullets aboved were summarized into a single dataframe for the client.
 The excerpted code is below:
  ```